About

 - A resumé is required.

-- They should be no longer than 2 pages.
+- It should be no longer than 2 pages.

 - Include your name on your resumé.

-- Upload all resumés to the Personal Submissions section of your ORPAS application.
+- Upload your resumé directly to your ORPAS application.

 MScOT Selection Method